Tharun-Raju/californiahousing/README.md

 # Dataset

-The dataset used for this project is from the California Housing Prices dataset on Kaggle.
+The dataset used for this project is from https://www.kaggle.com/datasets/camnugent/california-housing-prices